Dybbuk: Philosophical interpretation

+Panpsychic and idealist comparisons

+Some modern comparative interpretations connect dybbuk traditions to broader philosophical views in which consciousness is not confined to the individual embodied subject.
+Panpsychism is the view that mind or mentality is a fundamental and widespread feature of reality, while idealist traditions give ontological priority to mind, experience or consciousness.
+Dybbuk traditions are not usually panpsychist in the strict philosophical sense, since they concern the survival and attachment of individual human souls rather than mentality inherent in all matter.

+Nevertheless, kabbalistic dybbuk traditions assume a spiritually animated cosmos in which souls may migrate, attach, be elevated, descend, suffer, confess, and require repair.
+Hyman M. Schipper has argued more broadly that kabbalistic and Hasidic metaphysics can be read in panpsychist or panentheistic terms, because consciousness or proto-consciousness is treated as pervasive and hierarchically ordered within creation.
+Applied cautiously, such comparisons may illuminate the metaphysical background of dybbuk belief, but they should not be taken to mean that classical dybbuk sources themselves articulate modern panpsychism.

 Expulsion

 In traditional Jewish communities, the concept of the dybbuk served as a socially acceptable way of expressing unacceptable urges, including sexual ones.
 Within Jewish mysticism and folklore, particularly in Kabbalistic traditions, protective practices were also used to ward off these malevolent spirits.
 One such practice involves affixing a mezuzah—a piece of parchment inscribed with specific Torah verses—to the doorposts of a home.
 While the mezuzah primarily serves as a reminder of faith and adherence to God's commandments, it is also viewed as a protective amulet against harmful spirits, including dybbuks.
 The Zohar, a foundational Kabbalistic text, suggests that a properly affixed mezuzah can prevent such entities from entering a home.
 Additionally, Jewish folklore includes accounts where neglected or improperly maintained mezuzot were believed to make homes susceptible to dybbuk possession.
 These perspectives emphasize the mezuzah's dual role in Jewish life: as both a symbol of faith and a spiritual safeguard.